Royal Horse Artillery

 Being affiliated with the Napoleonic Association we often share our hobby with other groups, resulting in spectacular battles and unforgettable evenings around the campfire.

 If you like what you've read so far and are considering joining us, explore our website and discover what makes our society second to none.
 Whether your interest lies in experiencing the life of an Artilleryman or exploring the infinite possibilities amongst our camp followers, you'll find a welcome space by the fire for you and your family.

 To Gunner Morley, portraying an Artilleryman is more than just a hobby, it's an opportunity to experience history first hand.

 Re-enacting is a very social hobby and one that the whole family can take part in.
 There are many roles in our society and everyone is encouraged and supported in whichever role they choose to portray.
-Our whole ethos is based around having fun and encouraging each other to gain the maximum enjoyment that comes from fully immersing yourself in camp life.
+Our whole ethos is based on having fun and encouraging each other to gain the maximum enjoyment that comes from fully immersing yourself in camp life.